The Tech Industry’s Missed Opportunity: Funding Black Women Founders

 Technology has the ability to change lives, not just for the founders but the consumers, creating access and opportunities to worlds and resources never seen before.
 To promote not just equity in the industry, but industry progress with new technology and audiences, venture capitalists will have to pay attention to these forces of nature: fund them, provide advice, media support, and watch them soar.
 The industry will be better for it.

-Bärí A. Williams (@bariawilliams) is head of business operations, North America, at StubHub.
-She previously served as lead counsel for Facebook and created their supplier diversity program.
+Bärí A. Williams is head of business operations, North America, at StubHub.
+She previously served as lead counsel for Facebook and created its supplier diversity program.
+Follow her on Twitter at @BariAWilliams.